BuildingThingsWithCode/Chess/README.md

 - insufficient material.

 The model is written in Java and covered by Unit tests.
-The view is written in Java and JavaFx, with FXML and CSS.
+The view is written in Java and JavaFX, with FXML and CSS.

 [Have a look (Youtube)](https://youtu.be/4ueerDilA-E).